13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 #11: Crunchy Oat & Peanut Butter Bone-Shaped Dog Biscuits

-Your golden retriever stares at the treat jar like it owes her money.
+The golden retriever stares at the treat jar.
+Apparently it owes her money.
 Every.
 Single.
 Morning.

-These grainy, golden biscuits are exactly what that jar deserves — made from whole oats, peanut butter, and simple pantry staples.
-Dense, crunchy, and baked until dry all the way through.
+These grainy, golden biscuits are just what that jar of peanut butter deserves.
+Baked from whole oats and made with simple pantry staples, these biscuits are dense, crunchy and baked until dry all the way through.

 Ingredients: